Van Ruyten 58TV 32V-230V 200W Inverter

 As mentioned previously, these vibrators are dual-interrupter types.
 So, how does one adjust each set so they close and open at the same time as each other?
 In the case of vibrators with separate connections to each contact, such as the Oak dual- interrupter types, one can use an oscilloscope.
 But, with the VR type this is not possible.
 My method is to adjust one set of contacts for correct operation, and then bring in the adjustment of the parallel contacts so they spark at the same time as the first set.
 To get the spark, the contacts are connected across the output of a 30V 2A current limited power supply and the reed moved by hand.
 It isn't terribly scientific, but it must be remembered that over the life of the vibrator it is impossible to retain perfect adjustment anyway.
 This is why the current rating of such vibrators is simply not just the double of one set of contacts; the rating is somewhat less.

-What to do about the Buffer.
+What to do about the Timing Capacitor.

 Interestingly, with the 0.56uF secondary buffer removed, the no-load waveform was actually very good, and just what it should be.
 In the real world with different loads, 0.56uF is probably about the right amount - except for inductive loads.
 If the inverter was only going to operate televisions, radiograms, and similar largely resistive loads, the 0.56uF could be left in situ.
 There is however the possibility that a fan or fluorescent lamp will be plugged in, and in that situation there's a real risk of vibrator damage.
 If the fluorescent lamp contains a phase correction capacitor, then the power factor is almost one, and it appears as a resistive load.
 This presents no problems.
 However, many fluorescent lamps, particularly for domestic operation, do not contain a capacitor.
 They present a low power factor load which is inductive.
 In this case, the buffer capacitance needs to be increased.